 So, can CBD improve libido?
 When it comes to libido, the reports vary.
 This is because CBD and cannabis can affect everyone differently.
 What helps one person or increases their libido may decrease another person’s.
-In addition, dosage can play a huge part in this as well.
+Also, dosage can play a huge part in this as well.

-As people feel more well and satisfied about life — as their health improves and they suffer less from symptoms of whatever diseases they may have — it’s no wonder that their sex life may improve along the way as well.
+As people felt better and satisfied about life — as their health improves and they suffer less from symptoms of whatever diseases they may have — it’s no wonder that their sex life may improve along the way as well.

 Disclaimer: The Federal Food, Drug, and Cosmetic Act require this disclaimer.
 We collected this information from various sources for the convenience of our customers.
 The statements made regarding these products were not evaluated by the Food and Drug Administration.
 The efficacy of these products is not confirmed by FDA-approved research.
 These products are not intended to diagnose, treat, cure, or prevent any disease.
 The information presented here is not meant as a substitute for information from health care practitioners.
 It is also not meant as an alternative to information from health care practitioners.
 Before using any product, you should consult your doctor and ask about the risk of interactions or complications.